ryanlecompte/redis_failover/README.md

 You would then simpy start the Node Manager via the following:

     redis_node_manager -C config.yml

+You can also scope the configuration to a particular environment (e.g., staging/development).
+See the examples directory for configuration file samples.

 The Node Manager will automatically discover the master/slaves upon startup.
 Note that it is a good idea to run more than one instance of the Node Manager daemon in your environment.
 At